nordeck/matrix-widget-toolkit/containers/widget-server/README.md

 ### Custom `Content-Security-Policy`

 The default `Content-Security-Policy` can be replaced if needed.
-Simply replace the `/etc/nginx/conf.d/custom/content-security-policy.conf` file when building your container image or in the deployment.
+Simply replace the `/etc/nginx/conf.d/custom/content-security-policy.conf` file in when building your container image or in the deployment.
 Note that the `$__STYLE_CSP_NONCE__` will be used to add the unique nonce to each request.

 It is also possible to extend the existing CSP with additional values:
 The values of the `CSP_FONT_SRC`, `CSP_STYLE_SRC`, `CSP_SCRIPT_SRC`, `CSP_IMG_SRC`, `CSP_CONNECT_SRC` environment variables will be appended to the respecting policy.
 Environment variable references can be added as string, e.g. `export CSP_IMG_SRC='${REACT_APP_HOME_SERVER_URL}'`.
 Note that it is not possible to remove existing entries without replacing the `content-security-policy.conf` file.

+### Custom `listen` directive

+By default, the container will be built with `nginx` configured to accept both IPv6 and IPv4 network requests.

+If you need to change this, for example to setup an IPv4-only deployment, you need to replace the `/etc/nginx/conf.d/custom/listen.conf` file or map that to an alternate configuration file.

+We provide an IPv4-only example in `files/listen.ipv4.conf` file.

 ## Custom `mime.types`